rokrokss/flyte/rsts/deployment/gcp/index.rst

 Of course you can also use an existing project if your account has appropriate permissions to create the required resources.

-Set project <my-project> as default in gcloud or use gcloud init to set this default:
+Set project <my-project> as the default in gcloud or use gcloud init to set this default:

 .. code-block::

   gcloud config set project ${PROJECT-ID}

-We assume that for the <my-project> has been set as default for all gcloud commands below.
+We assume that <my-project> has been set as default for all gcloud commands below.

 Permissions
 ===========

-Configure `workload identity <https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity>`__ for flyte namespace service accounts.
+Configure `workload identity <https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity>`__ for Flyte namespace service accounts.
-This creates the GSA's which would be used as mapped to the KSA(kubernetes service account) through annotations and would be used for authorizing the pods access to the google cloud services.
+This creates the GSA's which would be mapped to the KSA(kubernetes service account) through annotations and used for authorizing the pods access to the Google cloud services.

 * Create GSA for flyteadmin